CHTC/chtc-website-source/file-avail-s3.md

 [alice@transfer]$ mc mb chtc/my-bucket-name
 ```

 Each bucket in CHTC must have a unique name, so be descriptive!
+We
+recommend creating a bucket per dataset or per batch of jobs.

 ## C. Reduce File Counts